 The primary difference between the Child Representative and Guardian Ad Litem is that the Guardian Ad Litem acts more of an expert witness.
 When the Guardian Ad Litem gives the court their recommendations, they give it in the form of a testimony, and they are subject to cross-examination by the parties attorneys related to their testimony.
 The Guardian Ad Litem directly represents the child as a client.
 The Child Representative, on the other hand, acts as a separate party in the case.
 Unlike the Guardian Ad Litem, the Child Representative does not directly represent the child as a client, rather they represent the child’s best interest.

-Anderson and Boback are experienced family law attorneys in Chicago, with a focus on divorce, child custody, and representation involving child-related issues.
+Anderson and Boback are experienced family law and child custody attorneys in Chicago, with a focus on divorce, child custody, and representation involving child-related issues.
 Contact us today for a consultation when you have questions about the best interest of the child, guardian ad litem or child representative.